-Cats are not observed yawning that often, however, there are many individuals who do this a lot.
-If your cat yawns at you, does this mean he finds you boring?
-Well, that might be true, but the funny thing is, that explanations why cats yawn are not far away from reasons why humans and several other animals yawn.
+Cats are not observed yawning that often; however, there are many individual cats that do this a lot.
+If your cat yawns at you, does this mean they find you boring?
+Well, that might be true, but the funny thing is that explanations for why cats yawn are not that different from the reasons why humans and several other animals yawn.

-Yawning is considered an involuntarily action, that is, the person yawning cannot help himself, but yawn.
-Here is a list of possible reasons, scientists think, cats may yawn:
+Yawning is considered an involuntarily action.
+That is, the one yawning cannot help but yawn.
+Here is a list of possible reasons why scientists think that cats may yawn:

 - Cats may yawn to stay alert.
-In cases when an animal is tired and sleepy, but for some reason he must remain awake (like a cat waiting for his late meal to be served), he may yawn to keep him alert.
-That is, when he starts fading away, they yawn to give their brain a “restart.”
-There are several explanations for this, such as the body and brain cooling down with the air intake, extra oxygen being received, and the cat paying attention to the fact of the yawning itself.
+When an animal is tired and sleepy but, for some reason, must remain awake (like a cat waiting for a late meal to be served), they may yawn to stay alert.
+That is, when a cat starts fading away, they yawn to give their brain a “restart.”
+There are several explanations for this, such as the body and brain cooling down with the air intake, extra oxygen being received, and the cat paying attention to the yawning itself.

 - Cats may yawn in order to communicate.
-A yawning cat may show a relaxed mood and poses no threat.
+A yawning cat may show a relaxed mood to other cats.
 However, cats use their body language as a whole, and yawning alone would not tell others anything unless paired with something else.
-For example, if you would look at still pictures of a cat hissing and a cat yawning, the mouth in both cases would appear the same.
-But if you paid attention to the state of the ears and whiskers, you would notice how the cat who is yawning would have his ears and whiskers positioned sideways, or slightly forwards, instead of being backwards or downwards in case of an angry cat.
+For example, if you look at still pictures of a cat hissing and a cat yawning, the mouth in both cases would appear the same.
+But if you pay attention to the state of the ears and whiskers, you would notice that the cat who is yawning has their ears and whiskers positioned sideways or slightly forward, instead of backwards or downwards as in case of an angry cat.
 You can learn more about cats’ body language here.

 - Cats may yawn because it’s contagious.
-In human science, there are proofs – if you see someone yawning, you may soon start doing it yourself; yawning is contagious.
+There is scientific proof that if you see someone yawning, you may soon start doing it yourself; yawning is contagious.
 We can assure you that researching and writing this article made us yawn a lot.
 Did you yawn while reading it?
-There is also a study which shows that dogs can get contagious with human yawns, and, while we did not find similar research done on cats, we cannot think of the reason why cats be different from dogs.
-Other than dogs .
+There is also a study that shows that human yawns are contagious for dogs.
+While we did not find similar research done on cats, we cannot think of a reason why cats would be different.

 So, here’s a challenge for you today.
-Go to your cat and yawn right in his face, and see if you can get him to replicate you.
-Maybe he will get bored at your tries and will yawn back at you.
+Go to your cat, yawn right in their face, and see if you can get them to replicate you.
+Maybe they will get bored at your tries and yawn back at you.